The struggling economies of Central Asia would benefit from a UN project aimed at rebuilding the famous trade route to Europe

 Next door, China is booming - and some believe this growth can spread.

 The UN Development Program's Beijing-based Silk Road Initiative (SRI) wants to rebuild the old road which brought Chinese goods to Europe, with a view to sharing China's prosperity with its western neighbors.
 Central Asia would contribute natural and human resources in return.

-SPACE-AGE SKILLSAside from oil and gas, Central Asian states have a workforce that is well trained compared to poor masses in western China.
+Aside from oil and gas, Central Asian states have a workforce that is well trained compared to poor masses in western China.
 This is largely due to the space and nuclear research facilities that peppered the far flung steppes of Kazakhstan and Uzbekistan in the Soviet era, which has forged a legacy of science and engineering in the region.

 By shifting production over the border or attracting skilled Central Asian labor to western Chinese cities like Urumqi, the SRI suggests that Chinese business can develop high-value manufacturing in regions such as Xinjiang, which have so far relied on agriculture and energy extraction.

 Among the most serious obstacles to any such development are mutual suspicion and bad roads.

 Central Asian governments remain oriented to Russia.
 The older generation of leaders in the region was handpicked by Moscow and Russian habits die hard.
 In Central Asia, this has unfortunately come to mean an authoritarian, state-centered approach to economics with plenty of cronyism attached.

 Kazakhstan, the region's star performer, is still a long way behind acceptable norms in government accountability and transparency.
 It is said that up to 80% of the economy is controlled by the extended clan of President Nazarbaev.
 Neighboring Kyrgzstan has been more democratic, even deposing a president, but it remains hampered by bureaucracy and official corruption.